 THE FULL STORY

 So how did I get to this point?
 Well, I was born in a rural area of Woodside, California, where I was surrounded by nature and had all kinds of animals.
 As a child, I was always rescuing some injured being of one sort or another, and shoe boxes filled with tissue and eyedroppers were commonplace in my home.
-When I went to college, I studied psychology like my dad, but my career path led me instead to new product development, commercial real estate, interior design and remodeling, handbag design, and teaching.
+When I went to college, I studied psychology like my dad, but my career path led me instead to new product development, commercial real estate, interior design, handbag design, and teaching.

-When I first volunteered to help, I did not know the magnitude of the impact this project would have in the community and in the futures of many local Maasai.
+When I first committed to help, I did not know the magnitude of the impact this project would have in the community and in the futures of many local Maasai.
 I am humbled by this privilege.